Fujifilm X-T30 vs Sony A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T30 lacks such a headphone port.

-Both the X-T30 and the A9 are recent models that are part of the current product line-up.
-The X-T30 replaced the earlier Fujifilm X-T20, while the A9 does not have a direct predecessor.
+The X-T30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.